The 10 Best Afternoon Tea Services in Dallas

 Dallas, TX 75206 | Map

 This local bakery has been serving up stellar cookies and cakes since 2003.
-It recently moved to Lakewood where it is hosting an afternoon tea on select Wednesdays, Thursdays, Fridays, and Saturdays between 2 pm and 4 pm.
-There are two options: one with champagne (Royal Tea for $80) and one without ($65 per person).
+It recently moved to Lakewood where it is hosting an afternoon tea.
+This spring, sign up for Vintage Garden Tea (a three-course, English-inspired afternoon tea) through April 19th for $75 per person.
+From April 24 through May 31, Society will switch to a Martha Stewart Tea.

 The Adolphus